 The Family Purpose Doctrine

-There is a presumption that the head of the family acts as a principal whose business it is to provide for the convenience, comfort, pleasure or enjoyment of his family, who are his agents.
+There is a presumption that the head of the family acts as a principal whose business it is to provide for the convenience, comfort, pleasure, or enjoyment of his family, who are his agents.
 So, when this head of the “family business” keeps and maintains an automobile for these purposes, he or she is liable for automobile accidents caused by family members when they use the car within the scope of the family business.
-To hold a person responsible under the family purpose doctrine requires a completely separate “cause of action”, which is a separate lawsuit that may be filed within the lawsuit that is filed against the negligent driver.
+To hold a person responsible under the family purpose doctrine requires a completely separate “cause of action”.
+This is a separate lawsuit that may be filed within the lawsuit filed against the negligent driver.

 Under the family purpose doctrine, there may be liability even when the driver who is negligent and causes a car accident is using the vehicle for purely personal reasons, e.g., driving to a fast food restaurant to pick up a snack for his consumption only.
 The right of control over the vehicle gives rise to legal lability.
-First, the head of the household must make the vehicle available for the family to use and, second, the actual use of the vehicle is within the scope for which it was made available.
+First, the head of the household must make the vehicle available for the family to use, and, second, the actual use of the vehicle is within the scope for which it was made available.
 It is therefore implied that the person providing the vehicle also has the power to withdraw permission of its use and/or limit its use.The Family Purpose Doctrine: What Happens When Your Child Takes the Car Without Permission?

 As with many automobile negligence laws in Georgia, there are exceptions to the general rule.
 For instance, the family purpose doctrine has not been extended to apply to bicycles or animals.
 On the other hand, the doctrine has been applied to watercraft and airplanes.
 Also, it does not have to be a minor child that causes an accident for this doctrine to apply.
 The doctrine also applies to adult children living with the parent, a spouse, or other actual family member living within the household.

 One possible advantage to applying the family purpose doctrine is when the vehicle involved in the collision is either uninsured or underinsured (for example, has only Georgia’s minimum liability insurance coverage of $25,000).
-If the head of household has liability under the family purpose doctrine, this may provide for additional insurance coverage if this person has general liability insurance or umbrella coverage or, if no such coverage exists, it may apply if the head of household is a high earner or has substantial assets which may be used to satisfy a judgment to cover severe or catastrophic personal injuries.
+If the head of household has liability under the family purpose doctrine, this may provide for additional insurance coverage if this person has general liability insurance or umbrella coverage.
+If no such coverage exists, it may apply if the head of household is a high earner or has substantial assets that may be used to satisfy a judgment to cover severe or catastrophic personal injuries.